Description

 - Volume Pricing: Discounts for institutional orders

-- Purchase Orders: PO payment options available
+- Buy Orders: PO payment options available

-- Dedicated Account Management: Personalized service
+- Dedicated Account Care: Personalized service

-- Priority Shipping: Expedited delivery for institutions
+- Priority Shipping: Expedited supply for institutions

-- Custom Documentation: Tailored to institutional requirements
+- Custom Records: Tailored to institutional requirements

-- Compliance Support: Assistance with regulatory documentation
+- Compliance Support: Help with control records

 Satisfaction Guarantee: